AplaProject/apla-docs-en/introduction/api2.rst

 * *[ecosystem]* - ecosystem identifier.
 If not specified, current ecosystem's parameters will be returned.
 * *[names]* - list of parameters to receive, separated by commas.
 Example: */api/v2/ecosystemparams/?names=name,currency,logo*.
+* *[vde]* - specify *true*, if you need to recieve VDE params.
+In the other case you don't need to specify this parameter.

 Response